mkdocs/mkdocs/docs/user-guide/plugins.md

 ##### on_post_page

-:   The `post_template` event is called after the template is rendered, but
+:   The `post_page` event is called after the template is rendered, but
     before it is written to disc and can be used to alter the output of the page.
 If an empty string is returned, the page is skipped and nothing is written to disc.